RareSkills/cairo-tutorial/content/cairo-components-part-2.md

 `deploy_token` uses `declare("RareToken").unwrap().contract_class()` to declare the RareToken contract and retrieve its contract class, which loads the compiled contract code.

-Next, it prepares the constructor arguments with `array![OWNER().into()]`, which creates an array containing the owner address.
+Next, it prepares the constructor arguments with `array![OWNER.into()]`, which creates an array containing the owner address.

 ![Constructor with owner argument highlighted](https://r2media.rareskills.io/CairoComponentsOpenZeppelin/image7.png)

-The constructor expects one parameter (the owner address), so we convert it into a felt252 using `.into()` in the test.
+The constructor expects one parameter (the owner address), so we convert it into a `felt252` using `.into()` in the test.
 The token name "RareToken" and symbol "RTK" are already hardcoded in the contract's constructor.

 Once the arguments are ready, `contract.deploy(@constructor_args).unwrap()` deploys the contract and returns the contract address.
-With the contract deployed, we create two dispatchers for the same contract address: `IERC20Dispatcher` for standard ERC20 functions and `IRareTokenDispatcher` for the custom functions like `pause()`, `unpause()`, and `mint()`.
+With the contract deployed, we create two dispatchers for the same contract address: `IERC20Dispatcher` for standard ERC-20 functions and `IRareTokenDispatcher` for the custom functions like `pause()`, `unpause()`, and `mint()`.

 The function returns a tuple containing the contract address and both dispatchers, giving us everything we need to interact with the deployed contract in our tests.